 Language credentials are valid for life, much like a university degree.

-Successful candidates will receive a letter and a diploma indicating their results.
+Successful candidates will receive a letter and a diploma indicating their results from the relevant partner organization.